With only 3 ingredients and 5 minutes to make, this Garlic Butter Sauce can’t be beat. It’s the perfect garlic sauce for

 What is your favorite part about ordering pizza?
 The obvious answers would be the ease of no cooking and little clean up, and being able to “indulge” in something cheesy and delicious.

-But one of my favorite parts of ordering pizza are the breadsticks.
+But one of my favorite parts of ordering pizza are the breadsticks and pizza crust.
 More specifically, dipping said breadsticks into garlic butter sauce!

 Okay, it’s the garlic dipping sauce I crave.
-I want ALL the pizza sauce.
+I want ALL the garlic pizza sauce.

 I like it so much, in fact, that I came up with my own recipe.
 You are going to love how quick and easy it is.
 For being such a simple sauce, it really adds so much extra flavor.

-Besides dipping, you could even brush this sauce on top of rolls before they go into the oven for an extra garlic kick or vegetables.
+Besides dipping, you could even brush this sauce on top of rolls before they go into the oven for an extra garlic kick or even drizzle on vegetables.
 With only 3 ingredients and 5 minutes to make, it’s an easy way to add flavor!

 This sauce is one of those times when the quality of butter is important.
 This garlic sauce is such a simple recipe, that choosing quality ingredients is very important and not all butters are created equal.

 While it is fine to just throw a stick of butter in the pan, consider using cultured or European butter for a tangy, robust flavor.
 You can also use clarified butter, butter with milk solids and water removed.